digital-fabric/extralite/README.md

 ## Features

+- Zero dependencies: Extralite bundles SQLite3 version 3.37.2 - no need to
+  install any `libsqlite3` packages.
 - A variety of methods for different data access patterns: rows as hashes, rows as arrays, single row, single column, single value.
 - Super fast - [up to 12.5x faster](#performance) than the